Shopping Cart

 Local GUI

 There is also a dark mode and the interface is more responsive than you are used to from other Sophos products.
-The loading time is still a bit slow in some places, but this has already improved a lot since the last firmware and should be completely fixed by the final version.
+The loading time is still a little slow in some places, but this has already improved a lot since the last firmware and should be completely fixed by the final version.

 Here are a few impressions of the web interface: